gathrean/comp1510/README.md

-# comp1510
+# comp1510 - Programming Methods 1

-COMP 1510 - Programming Methods 1
+All of my work learning Java in COMP 1510 in BCIT.